 - Crumble the fresh yeast in a small glass bowl and dissolve with almost 60 grams (¼ cup) of warm water.

-Add the dissolved fresh yeast and the remaining water into the flour mixture and mix with a wooden spoon.
+- Add the dissolved fresh yeast and the remaining water into the flour mixture and mix with a wooden spoon.
 Finally use your hands to bring the dough together, and make a ball (If the dough sticks to your hands, sprinkle some flour over the dough and continue working).
 Cover the ball with a plastic film.
 Let the dough double in size.
 It takes almost 45 minutes.
-If the dough gradually springs back when you gently touch the dough with your finger, it means it rised well.
+If the dough gradually springs back when you gently touch the dough with your finger, it means it has risen well.

-Deflate the dough with your knockles .
+- Deflate the dough with your knuckle .
 Flatten the dough, fold two ends in the center and seam with your fingertips.